 - Large Ham: Android 13 in the Funimation dub.

 - New Powers as the Plot Demands: Goku gets around not being able to wield the Spirit Bomb as a Super Saiyan by instead absorbing its power and getting strong enough to defeat Super Android 13.
-It was never hinted that Goku could do anything like this in the manga or anime.
+It was never hinted that Goku could do anything like this in the manga or anime, however he does do this in several games.

 - Nicknaming the Enemy: Dub only.
 Android 13 very rarely refers to Goku by name, preferring to call him by demeaning Southern nicknames such as "city boy", "son", or just "boy".